DominicHolmes/cis-195-s20/tutorials/tutorial-4/tutorial-4.md

 Read: [Apple Developer Documentation on UINavigationController](https://developer.apple.com/documentation/uikit/uinavigationcontroller) up to State Preservation.
 Don't worry if you don't understand all the concepts presented.

 By now, you should have realized that you’ve interacted with Navigation Controllers in almost every app on your iPhone.
-Optionally, you can read through [this tutorial](https://webcache.googleusercontent.com/search?q=cache:NLslyoKjFlsJ:https://www.simplifiedios.net/ios-uinavigationcontroller-tutorial/+&cd=4&hl=en&ct=clnk&gl=us&client=safari) to see how navigation controllers are implemented in storyboards.
+Optionally, you can read through [this tutorial](https://guides.codepath.com/ios/Navigation-Controller-Quickstart#step-1-embed-root-view-controller-inside-a-navigation-controller) to see how navigation controllers are implemented in storyboards.
+That tutorial also includes the "programmatic" (non-storyboard) way to do this, feel free to ignore that section.

 ## Unwind Segues
 Unwind segues are quite useful when you want to go back many scenes at once in a navigation stack.